mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/fallback-offers/delete.md

 ---
 # Delete a fallback offer {#delete-fallback-offer}

 It may occasionally be necessary to remove (DELETE) a fallback offer.
-Only fallback offers that you create in the tenant container may be deleted.
-This is done by performing a DELETE request to the [!DNL Offer Library] API using the $id of the fallback offer you wish to delete.
+This is done by performing a DELETE request to the [!DNL Offer Library] API using the id of the fallback offer you wish to delete.

 **API format**